 We visited on a weekday while making the drive from Tampa to Sanibel Island.
 The Viewing Center proved an excellent diversion from the long car ride, and we ended up spending a solid hour watching the manatees, checking out the educational displays, and walking the half mile tidal walkway.

 Adjacent to the walkway and across the canal is an unobstructed view of the power station and its four smoke stacks, an interesting site in itself, especially if you have boys!
-The massive industrial site is a strange but captivating backdrop to the sight of serene manatees relishing in the warm water.
+The massive industrial site is a strange but captivating backdrop to the sight of the serene manatees relishing the warm water.

-The average adult manatee, or “sea cow,” is about 10 feet long and weighs approximately 1,200 pounds.
+According to the Manatee Viewing Center website, the average adult manatee, or “sea cow,” is about 10 feet long and weighs approximately 1,200 pounds.
 It has a large, seal-like body that tapers to a large, fan-shaped flat tail.
 The skin of the adult manatee is normally gray.
 Stiff, brush-like facial whiskers help the manatees forage for food.

 Manatees move freely within salt and fresh water habitats, often in water less than six-feet deep, where underwater vegetation is most abundant.
 Manatees are a migratory species and Tampa Bay is home to more than 600 manatees, and scientists estimate there are 5,000 in Florida’s waters.